axnerhagglund/axnerhagglund/README.md

 - 👯 I’m looking to collaborate on anything fun!
 - 🌲 Project right now:
   Allemansrätten.
 Pinned below.
-  a project to inspire people to go outside more and how to take care of nature!
+  A project to inspire people to go outside more and how to take care of nature!